vignettist/vignettist.github.io/_posts/2015-02-17-analyzing-images-social-interest.markdown

 Removing the user-dependent effect is a more difficult challenge.
 Different users have different exposure levels on Facebook and different social contexts.
 But we are not privy to this information -- the dataset we have is all that we can observe.

 One possible normalization strategy is to remove the mean of each user.
 However, for users who genuinely do post more socially interesting content, this normalization will confound the dataset.
 Another possibility is to do nothing, and accept the uncontrolled effect of each user.

-A third possibility is to create a set of dummy variables, corresponding to each user, and use these dummy variables as part of the training process.
-Then, during testing, these dummy variables (which ought to account for the "per user" part of the dependence) are discarded.
-[TODO: investigate this] As this becomes more difficult when considering non-additive prediction methods, we will for now focus on the first two.
+Both possibilities are bad, so we will instead attempt a "compromise" strategy, of trying to jointly estimate the per-user like factor (which we will assume to be additive in log-likes, or multiplicative in likes) simultaneously with the image-dependent parameters of social interest.

 ## Face detection